-Ms Judy Lee is currently an Independent Director of DBS Group Holdings Ltd and DBS Bank Ltd. (the "DBS Entities"), both of which are associated corporations of Temasek.
-The amounts paid or incurred by MLT to DBS Bank Ltd. in FY21/22 for upfront fees, management and incentive fees, underwriting and selling commission in connection with financing transactions and debt and capital markets transactions exceeded S\$200,000.
-Under the Code's Practice Guidance 2(b), a director may be considered as not independent if he or she is, among others, an executive officer of an organisation to which a company or any of its subsidiaries made, or from which the company or any of its subsidiaries received, significant payments or material services in the current or immediate past financial year.
-As a guide, payments aggregated over any financial year in excess of \$\$200,000 should generally be deemed significant.
-Ms Lee is also an Independent Director of SMRT Corporation Ltd which is wholly-owned by Temasek, and an Independent Director of Temasek Lifescience Accelerator Pte Ltd.
+Ms Lim Mei is currently the Co-Head of the Corporate Mergers and Acquisitions Department at A&G. MLT paid fees in excess of S\$200,000 to A&G for legal services in FY19/20.
+Under the Code's Practice Guidance 2(b), a director may be considered as not independent if he is, among others, a partner of an organisation to which a company or any of its subsidiaries made, or from which the company or any of its subsidiaries received, significant payments or material services in the current or immediate past financial year.
+As a guide, payments aggregated over any financial year in excess of S\$200,000 should generally be deemed significant.